If you’re reading this, chances are you’ve recognised you’re a control freak, and many people around you may have lovingly pointed out the same.

 Those things in the outside world are not creating your feelings.

 Your feelings are coming from your thinking in that moment.

 Your anxiety is not coming from his thoughtlessness, their inability to eat a meal without throwing it around or the fact that the road has three lanes rather than two.

 If you’re thinking anxious thoughts, you’re going to experience anxious feelings.

 Which are a whole lot simpler to deal with when you know how.

-I recorded this audio to explain more….
+I recorded this video to explain more….